NikithaReddy12/fresherbatch-july21/readme.txt

 hi
 how are u
-i am fine, how are you
+i am fine, how are you i am good